Matthew Conti - Transportation Director

 Private and Parochial Schools Outside the School District

 Students attending private or parochial schools located outside the school district who have filed an appropriate application will receive notification from the Transportation Department.
 The information will contain their bus number, bus stop location, time of pick up and transfer bus, if needed.
 In the morning, students for Bishop Grimes will transfer at Cicero-North Syracuse High School while the remaining schools will transfer at North Syracuse Junior High School.
-Any parent who has any questions or does not receive notification should contact the Transportation Department via the Bus Hotline at 315/218-2035 (August 19 through September 13, 2019 only).
+Any parent who has any questions or does not receive notification should contact the Transportation Department via the Bus Hotline at 315/218-2035 during the annual hotline period.